Haji Shariatullah: Migration to Arabia

-Return to Bengal and the Faraizi Movement
+Return to Bengal

 According to James Wise and Hidayet Hosain, Shariatullah came back to Bengal from Arabia as a skilled scholar of Islam and Arabic.
-Upon his return, he had a long beard and wore a turban at all times, something indicative of his strong commitment to all authentic teachings of Islam.
+Upon his return, he had a long beard and wore a turban at all times.
 When he first visited his uncle Azim al-Din's house in Shamail, no one was able to identify him for his change in appearance.

 Soon after, his uncle died and reportedly requested him to take care of the family as he had no male heir.
 Shariatullah was unable to attend his uncle's funeral due to disagreements he had with the local villagers on the manner in which the Islamic funeral had to be conducted.
-On another occasion, Shariatullah made the call to prayer for Maghrib, to which no one showed up for.
-He became concerned after finding that many Muslims were indulging in superstitious and Hindu-influenced practices which he viewed as un-Islamic.
-Thereafter, he began propagating Islam to the Muslim community of Bengal and India.
-These series of events encouraged him to play his role in guiding the local Muslim population to what he believed to be the pure Islam.
-This struggle, founded in 1818, came to be known as the Faraizi Movement.
-Surprisingly, Shariatullah faced a lot of opposition from the Muslim elites in Bengal who also tried to entrap him into legal matters.
-Following the initial failure of his propagatory activities, Shariatullah decided to return to Makkah.
+On another occasion, Shariatullah made the call to prayer for Maghrib, to which no one showed up.
+In 1818 he founded what came to be known as the Faraizi Movement.